-Excellent record keeping and documentation are essential parts of this program.
+Excellent record keeping and documentation is an essential part of this program.
 Observers are expected to complete all the permit sample data forms covered in this section, administrative records like the Gear Maintenance and Health and Safety Logs, and any record keeping assigned by lead observers (for example, fishing effort tracking).

-High quality data are required from observers for a number of reasons.
-During the field season clear and legible records facilitate accurate data entry.
+High quality data is required from observers for a number of reasons.
+During the field season clear and legible records ensure accurate data entry.
 After the field season, the data collected will inform management decisions for many years.
-At any time, once the data have been cleared through NMFS data quality clearance procedures, documentation associated with AMMOP is available for viewing by managers, researchers and the public.
+At any time, once the data has been cleared through NMFS data Quality clearance procedures, documentation associated with AMMOP is available for viewing by managers, researchers and the public.
 The AMMOP data must withstand scrutiny throughout its lifecycle.

 When in doubt of where to record data, remember that an observer's job is to detail and document events as objectively, accurately and professionally as possible.
-To accomplish this, observers must use their data forms, logbook, and camera, as described in this section.
+To accomplish this, observers may use their data forms, logbook, and camera, as described in this section.